 H.264 (HLS: HTTP Live Streaming)

 When you buy Tablo OTA DVR we include the Tablo DVR, a power adapter, an ethernet cable, and a Quick Start Guide.
-Every Tablo OTA DVR comes with a free 30-day trial of the Tablo Guide Data Subscription so you can try out some of the cooler features Tablo has to offer.
+Every Tablo OTA DVR comes with a free 30-day trial of the Tablo Guide Data Service as well as Tablo's Premium Service so you can try out some of the cooler features Tablo has to offer.
 Tablo apps are available as free downloads and you can find information and links to all of them on our Tablo Apps & Compatible Devices page.

-No, Tablo OTA DVRs do not have an HDMI connection.
-Instead, Tablo streams live TV and recordings over your home network to compatible HDMI-enabled devices connected to your TV like streaming set-top-boxes and gaming systems.
-You can also use the Tablo web app with an HDMI-enabled computer connected to your TV, or directly on Smart TVs powered by Roku, Android TV or most LG WebOS 2.0 and 3.0 operating systems.
+No, network-connected Tablo OTA DVRs do not have an HDMI connection.
+Instead, this type of Tablo DVR streams live TV and recordings over your home network to compatible HDMI-enabled devices connected to your TV like streaming set-top-boxes and gaming systems.
+You can also use the Tablo web app with an HDMI-enabled computer connected to your TV, or directly on Smart TVs powered by Roku, Amazon Fire TV, Android TV.

 The main difference is the number of tuners.
 Three main actions require the use of a tuner: watching live TV, recording a program, and watching a recorded program remotely via Tablo Connect.
 The more tuners you have, the more flexibility you have.
 You can read more about tuners and their functions on the Tablo blog.